Dual Randomized Smoothing: Beyond Global Noise Variance: Experiment Details

 \subsection{Experiment Setup}

-\paragraph{\cifar} In the main experiments, we use $N=10^4$ to calculate the certified radius for each sample and $\sigma$ candidate to construct the optimal variances dataset.
-The variance estimator model is trained from scratch for 90 epochs with a batch size of 256.
+\paragraph{\cifar} In the main experiments, the variance estimator model is trained from scratch for 90 epochs with a batch size of 256.
 We use the AdamW optimizer with an initial learning rate of 0.01 and a weight decay of 0.01.
 The learning rate is decayed by a factor of 0.5 every 30 epochs.
 Unless otherwise stated, we set $\lambda = 40$ and $\eta = 0.5$ for the consistency loss, and use $\sigma_e = 1.0$ for variance estimation certification.
 To compute the consistency loss, we always use two noise samples ($m=2$) following \citet{JeongS20}.
 For classifier finetuning, we apply the Cross-Entropy loss on denoised images $\texttt{denoise}(\vx + \bm{\delta})$.
-The classifier is finetuned for 15 epochs with a batch size of 128 using AdamW with a learning rate of $2\times 10^{-5}$ and a weight decay of 0.01. \paragraph{\IN} We use $N=100$ to calculate the approximate certified radii to construct the optimal variances dataset.
-The detailed approach is described in \cref{app:reduce-training-cost}.
-The variance estimator model is trained from scratch for 9 epochs with a batch size of 200.
+The classifier is finetuned for 15 epochs with a batch size of 128 using AdamW with a learning rate of $2\times 10^{-5}$ and a weight decay of 0.01. \paragraph{\IN} The variance estimator model is trained from scratch for 9 epochs with a batch size of 200.
 We use the AdamW optimizer with an initial learning rate of 0.005 and a weight decay of 0.01.
 The learning rate is decayed by a factor of 0.5 every 3 epochs.
 Unless otherwise stated, we set $\lambda = 10$ and $\eta = 0.5$ for the consistency loss, and use $\sigma_e = 1.0$ for variance estimation certification.
 For the classifier finetuning, we randomly choose 2\% of the training set to finetune the classifier for 1 epoch with a batch size of 32 using AdamW with a learning rate of $2\times 10^{-5}$ and a weight decay of 0.01.
 On \IN, after finetuning the classifier, we do not retrian the variance estimator due to the high computational cost.